bahraminekoo/employee/README.md

 ##### Localization

-at the moment the default language for the package is english but there is the ability to add as many language as you wish , the only thing that you should do is create another folder in resources/lang e.g resources/lang/de then create a php file named messages.php inside that and put the related translations for that specific lang inside this file as a key-value array .
+at the moment the default language for the package is english but there is the ability to add as many language as you wish , if you need to override the English translation strings in messages.php for the package, you should place a language file at:
+resources/lang/bahraminekoo/employee/en/messages.php.
+Within this file, you should only define the translation strings you wish to override.
+Any translation strings you don't override will still be loaded from the package's original language file.

 ##### Testing

 Run the following command at the root of laravel application to execute the related unit tests for this package :

 ```
-phpunit packages/bahraminekoo/employee
+phpunit vendor/bahraminekoo/employee
 ```